ankursharma-iitd/ankursharma-iitd.github.io/_posts/2020-10-31-embeddings.md

 mathjax: "true"
 ---

+This work is currently under submission at ECIR 2021.

 ## Abstract
 Understanding political discourse is a challenging research problem since it's hard to tag and identify which politicians are talking about which topics.
 In this paper, we propose to use representation learning as a window into the political dialogue on social media through the tweets authored by politicians on Twitter.
 Our primary question in this paper is to understand whether political affiliation is the sole driver of what a politician writes on social media.
 To this end, we employ representation learning to embed politicians based on their tweets to model which politicians' author similar content, and also propose a novel embedding method to improve some of the shortcomings of the existing methods.
 The learnt politician embeddings further demonstrate that for both the USA and India, political affiliation is not the only primary driver of what politicians write on Twitter but it is also influenced by their geography.
 Through our research, we want to highlight that information retrieval methods, such as representation learning, can be used in examining important social and political issues.